Sulaiman Mountains: Geology

 The Sulaimans were formed as a fold and thrust belt as the Indian Plate collided into Eurasian Plate beginning about 30 million years ago.
 The Indian Plate's counter-clockwise rotation as it collided with the Eurasian Plate resulted in the Sulaiman's having some of the most complex tectonic structures in the world, including "stacking" of thrust faults.
 The complex fault-system is capable of producing doublet earthquakes that jump to other faults - such as the 1997 Harnai earthquake in which a magnitude 7.1 earthquake triggered a 6.8 earthquake 19 seconds later on a second fault 50 kilometres away.

 Areas in the southern part of the range include an Imbricate fan of slices of rocks in close parallel, bounded by faults on either side of each slice.
 Along the Eastern edge of the Sulaimans is the Sulaiman Fold, an area within the Indian Plate consisting of sediment, alongside which runs the Ornach Nal-Ghazaband-Chaman Fault.

-Legends about Takht-e-Sulaiman
+In mythology

-One of the highest peaks of the Sulaimans, the Takht-i Sulaiman ("Throne of Solomon") at 3382 m high, was recorded by Ibn Battuta as the Koh-i Sulaiman.

-In Pashtun legend, it is associated with Prophet Solomon.
-According to the legend, Prophet Solomon climbed this mountain and looked out over the land of South Asia, which was then covered with darkness, and so turned back without descending into this new frontier, and left only the mountain which is named after him (as told by Ibn Battuta).
+One of the highest peaks of the range, the Takht-i Sulaiman ("Throne of Solomon") at 3382 m high, was recorded by Ibn Battuta as the Koh-i Sulaiman.
+It is associated with Prophet Solomon.
+According to the legend, Prophet Solomon climbed this mountain and looked out over the land of Hind, which was then covered with darkness, and so turned back without descending into this new frontier, and left only the mountain which is named after him (as told by Ibn Battuta).

-According to another legend, Noah's Ark alighted in the Takht-i Sulaiman after the Deluge.

 Another legend says that Qais Abdur Rashid, said to be the legendary ancestor of the Pashtun nation, is buried atop Takht-e-Sulaiman, and so it is also locally known as Da Kasī Ghar (د کسي غر, "Mount of Qais").

-According to this legend, his descendants migrated west, north, and south from here.
-Some people visit the place and make animal sacrifices, usually a sheep or a goat, at the tomb of Qais to help feed the poor.
 Trips to the mountain is undertaken mostly in summer, since from late November until March the snowfall makes it difficult to climb.